aimanamri/raspberry-pi4-hadoop-spark-cluster/README.md

 ## Project Introduction
 This project serves as my self-documentation of learning distributed data storage, parallel processing, and Linux OS using Apache Hadoop, Apache Spark and Raspbian OS.

 In this project, we'll be setup 3-node cluster using Raspberry Pi 4, install HDFS and run Spark processing jobs via YARN.
-Furthermore, we can horizontally scale up in the future to add more computing nodes.
+Furthermore, we can horizontally scale up in the future to add more computing nodes.<br><br>
+Although Hadoop provides MapReduce for processing, we won't cover that in this project.
+Instead, we will be more focusing on Spark because Spark is faster these days and easier to work with.

-1. **Hadoop Distributed File System (HDFS)**: I’ve utilized HDFS as the distributed storage solution, enabling efficient data management across multiple nodes.
+1. **Hadoop Distributed File System (HDFS)**: HDFS as the distributed storage solution, enabling efficient data management across multiple nodes.
 2. **Hadoop YARN**: YARN acts as the resource manager, ensuring optimal allocation of computing resources for Hadoop and Spark jobs.
+3. **Spark** : Distributed processing system used for big data workloads and it utilizes in-memory caching.
+APIs in Java, Scala, Python and R.
-3. **Spark on YARN**: Instead of running Spark jobs in standalone mode, I've used Spark with YARN.
+4. **Spark on YARN**: Instead of running Spark jobs in standalone mode, I've used Spark with YARN.

 ## Requirements
 To replicate this project, you’ll need the following: